 JS 20161110 031208 jpg 201611 Slavery India Wood Cutting Approved for Full Use

 It might be hard to imagine why someone in this situation can’t just run away or refuse to work.
-But perpetrators of bonded labour use a variety of tactics to maintain their power over labourers.
+But perpetrators of bonded labor use a variety of tactics to maintain their power over laborers.
 For example, loans are often given after signing a contract.
 The contracts aren’t legal, but victims often don’t have a thorough understanding of the law or their own rights.
-So, when traffickers want to intimidate or coerce labourers into working harder or accepting low wages, they’ll sometimes threaten fake legal action.
+So, when traffickers want to intimidate or coerce laborers into working harder or accepting low wages, they’ll sometimes threaten fake legal action.

 Violence is another tactic used to maintain control of laborers.
 Perpetrators will physically, sexually and verbally abuse laborers regularly to slowly dehumanize them and remind them of “their place.”
 After a while, this takes a psychological toll on victims, who often burst into tears when they explain how ashamed they would feel to even lift their heads up to respond.